di-vo/goProjects/imageFilter/README.md

 You can use the following flags to use the program:

 - -s (source): specify the path to the image you want to apply a filter to
-- -f (filter): speficy which filter you want to use.
+- -f (filter): specify which filter you want to use.
 Following options are available:
   - boxBlur
   - gaussianBlur
   - edge